Home Accident Page 5

 Accident

-Guide to Finding Kansas Attorneys
+Guide to Finding Maine Attorneys

-Guide to Finding Kansas Attorneys
+Guide to Finding Maine Attorneys

 You may use this website to find an attorney using the Find Attorney function at the top of the page.

 Typical rules apply, such as working on contingency for accident cases, variable fees for complicated cases and flat fees for providing legal services, such as composing legal documents.
-All Kansas attorney fees are subject to review and approval by the court.
+All Louisiana attorney fees are subject to review and approval by the court.

 A retainer arrangement is an agreement between the attorney and client to set up a billable trust account.
 This account may be refilled at any time at the discretion of the attorney and the client should be aware of this possibility.